 The Concept of A Physiologic Dose

-A physiologic dose is how much thyroid hormone your body would make, all on its own if it were working perfectly (1).
+A physiologic dose is how much thyroid hormone your body would make, all on its own if it were working perfectly (Read: How to test your thyroid, the definitive guide).
 Ultimately, the goal here is to have you feeling your best while having your thyroid be as involved as possible.

 Using The Thyroid Calculator

 There are a few things that I like to explain with the calculator.
 This is to bring optimal clarity to your situation and your results.

 Someone who is larger is going to need more thyroid medication than someone who is smaller.
 It is a pretty simple distinction, but one that we definitely want to make note of when we move forward.